Charles Malcolm William Erwood

 Lance Corporal Charles Malcolm William Erwood, Regimental Number 15145, of the 7th Battalion Bedford Regiment died on 17th December 1914 at Cambridge Hospital, Aldershot, of pneumonia.
 He is buried in Woolwich Old Cemetery.
 Charles was the first student from Winchester Training College to die while in active service in the First World War.

-Playing in the first closed court rackets world championship in 1860, he won both the title and a handsome £400 prize.
-The final was over two legs, the first at the Royal Artillery Court, Woolwich and the second at the Eglinton Arms, Maudlin Street, Bristol2.
-In both matches he defeated open court champion professional John Charles Mitchell.
+Competing in the first closed court rackets world championship in 1860, he won both the title and a handsome £400 prize.
+The final was over two legs, the first at the Royal Artillery Court, Woolwich and the second at the Eglinton Arms, Maudlin Street, Bristol.1 In both matches he defeated open court champion professional John Charles Mitchell.

 Photo to the left; The Erwood Family.
 Clockwise: Mother Kate, father Francis William, grandfather Francis Elliston and great-great-uncle Robert William Elliston